OpenTermsArchive/deployment/README.md

 - ### GitHub Bot Private Key — `github-bot-private-key`

 The `github-bot-private-key` file contains a private SSH key for accessing and pushing to SSH Git URLs.
-This file is required if `ota_source_repository` is an SSH Git URL or if the URLs for versions and/or snapshots repositories in the `config/production.json` file of the source repository are SSH Git URLs.
+This file is required if `ota_collection_repository` is an SSH Git URL or if the URLs for versions and/or snapshots repositories in the `config/production.json` file of the source repository are SSH Git URLs.

 It is strongly recommended to [encrypt this file](#file-encryption) if it is checked in to a public repository.